MinaProtocol/mina/rfcs/0044-node-status-and-node-error-backend.md

 };
 ```

 For storage of the logs, we can setup customized buckets that can be configured to have 3650 days of log retentions.

-Logs can also be redirected to 3rd-party analytical/data visualization tools like Grafana through Pub/Sub service.
+For visualization and plotting, logs can be passed to the elastic cloud on GCP through Pub/Sub message sharing.
+For the details, please see this tutorial on how to export logs to elastic cloud: https://cloud.google.com/community/tutorials/exporting-stackdriver-elasticcloud

 In summary, we need to setup a micro-service for each corresponding system and we also need to setup separate log buckets and log sinks for them.